 Details of services are found on the ‘What’s on’ and ‘news’ sections of the website.

-We meet together to celebrate Holy Communion (or The Lord’s Supper) once each month during our morning and evening services.
+We meet together to celebrate Holy Communion (or The Lord’s Supper) once each month.
 Holy Communion is a sacred act; a special celebration of God’s love and grace for each one of us.
 All are welcome to come and take part by sharing bread and wine as we recognise these signs of Christ’s body and blood given for us.

 If you love God or want to know him more, then Communion is a way we can express devotion and accept His forgiveness and blessing.
 It can be a spiritual and an emotional experience as God invites us all to share in His feast and to know His love.